pujols/OSU_CSE_5524_2025AU/HW_3_programming_set/HW_3_programming/Readme.md

 * Go to the `main` function and find `if int(args.current_step) == 4:` and read the corresponding code.

 * This part of the code is about the relationship between convolution in the spatial domain and multiplication in the frequency domain.
-Specifically, we implemented the code where the convolutional kernel can inferred from division in the frequency domain.
+Specifically, we implemented the code where the convolutional kernel can be inferred from division in the frequency domain.

 * Your job is to understand and verify the relationship.
 Specifically, `kernel` will look very similar to `kernel_reconstruct`.